Foreign Wrestling Heel

 - Interestingly, the Von Erich Claw was originally named "The Iron Claw" to reinforce the Nazi gimmick.
 The Iron Claw became the common name for the move afterwards.

-- Subverted by the dual Foreign Wrestling Heel feud between Fit Finlay (Irish heel) and Lord Steven Regal (British heel) in WCW, one of the few times in wrestling history where the "USA vs the World" cliche was avoided, and some sense of the conflicts and hatred between other countries was actually recognized and addressed.
+- Subverted by the dual Foreign Wrestling Heel feud between "The Belfast Bruiser" Fit Finlay (Irish heel) and Lord Steven Regal (British heel) in WCW, one of the few times in wrestling history where the "USA vs the World" cliche was avoided, and some sense of the conflicts and hatred between other countries was actually recognized and addressed.

 - In the early days of wrestling in Japan, during a time where hatred and fear of the US is legendary (mostly due to the use of atomic bombs on Hiroshima and Nagasaki), white wrestlers were brought in to be beat by Japanese wrestlers, the pioneer being Rikidozan, himself Korean born, and later continued in the legendary New Japan Pro Wrestling (created by Antonio Inoki) and All Japan Pro Wrestling (created by Giant Baba.)
 This was averted eventually and many wrestlers have obtained fame and respect in Japan (as fan favorites, no less) who wouldn't get it otherwise, way more than vice versa .